 - The type of epilepsy and what part of the brain is affected

-- for instance, some seizures originate specifically in the memory region of the brain
+- for instance, some seizures originate specifically in the region of the brain related to memory function

 - how often the seizures happen and when they occur